contentstack/contentstack-ios-ar-example/README.md

 ### Step 4: Adding content
 Create and publish entries for all the content types

-Add a few dummy entries for news articles for the ‘Product’ content type.
+Add a few dummy entries for the ‘Product’ content type.
 Save and publish these entries.
 Learn how to [create](https://www.contentstack.com/docs/guide/content-management#add-a-new-entry) and [publish](https://www.contentstack.com/docs/guide/content-management#publish-an-entry) entries.

 With this step, you have created sample data for your website.
 Now, it’s time to use and configure the presentation layer.